QuadSpinner/Gaea-Docs/source/Guide/3-Using Gaea/7-Color-Production.md

 ## The core concept

-All the processes for creating color textures in Gaea is dependent on flowing color ramps/gradients into a black and white mask.
+All the processes for creating color textures in Gaea are dependent on flowing color ramps/gradients into a black and white mask.

 Let's take a look at a basic example.
-The lowest part of a gradient corresponds to the lowest part of the terrain, while the highest part of the gradient corresponds to the highest part of the terrain.
+The lowest part of a gradient corresponds to the lowest part of the terrain.
+The highest part of the gradient corresponds to the highest part of the terrain.
 Everything in between is distributed as dictated by the gray intensity.

 `// TODO: Image`